ArkEcosystem/paper-wallet/README.md

 5. Build the app and watch for modifications `npm run watch`
 6. Open `index.html` in your favorite browser

+## Contributing

+Please see [Contributing Guidelines](https://docs.ark.io/guidebook/contribution-guidelines/contributing.html) for details.

 ## Security

-If you discover a security vulnerability within this project, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
 All security vulnerabilities will be promptly addressed.

-## Contributing

-Please see [Contributing Guidelines](https://docs.ark.io/guidebook/contribution-guidelines/contributing.html) for details.

 ## Credits